-Your music is playing on Ghanaian radio right now.
+Your work is on the air right now.
 Nobody is recording it.

-A public note on the quiet loss absorbed by a generation of artists — and why that absorption stops.
+A public note on the quiet loss absorbed across radio, television and every other broadcast medium — and why that absorption stops in the first markets the platform has rolled out in.

 It is not normal.
 It is a loss.
 A daily, silent, cumulative loss — and the party carrying that loss is the artist.